EpohSiEreht/basic-react-boilerplate/README.md

 A minimal React Boilerplate with ES6 and SASS support using Webpack.

 ### Why should you use this boilerplate?
-1. It's beginner friendly.
+1. It's easy to use.
 2. You can use ES6 and SASS.
-3. You can see changes immediately without having to manually reload the page.
+3. You can immediately see changes without having to manually reload the page.

 ### How to run:
 ####Development Environment [unminified]